 Plants

-Lotus: The goddess is often depicted as sitting on a white lotus, which symbolizes light, knowledge, and truth.
+Lotus: The Goddess is often depicted as sitting on a white lotus, which symbolizes light, knowledge, and truth.
 The lotus flower in Hinduism is viewed as a symbol of purity, strength, resilience, and rebirth.

 Peepal (Plaksa Prasravana): Peepal is often identified with her.
 Within the Shivalik Mountains, it is the source of the Saraswati River.